EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 > add link

-### Subscribing to notifications about availability of new data
+### Subscribing to Notifications About Availability of New Data

 You can subscribe to receive notifications about new and updated data and metadata.
 You can choose the API endpoints, datasets, and topics for which you want to receive notifications.
 The notifications also include URL that can be used to access the newly added data.
 Notifications are especially useful in utilizing real-time data.